 Stephen also hosts seminars in addition to his comprehensive fee earning work.

-Adam Confrey, Associate Director
+Adam Confrey, Director

 Adam has worked for H & C Lawyers for a number of years in the property department as an assistant.
 He qualified as a Licensed Conveyancer in 2015.He has already received repeat business from his residential property clients and has a large volume of clients who instruct him following personal recommendation.
 Adam deals with all aspects of residential conveyancing and he works alongside Sharon Whyte with the private client team.